alimpolat/financial_rag_advisor/README.md

 The fine-tuned model enhances the system's ability to understand financial context, extract relevant metrics, and provide more accurate answers to financial queries.

+### Implementation Example: Tesla Q4 2024 Earnings Report

+The fine-tuning capabilities have been demonstrated using Tesla's Q4 2024 Earnings Report.
+The process includes:

+1. **Document Processing**: The Tesla report is processed to extract financial information and context
+2. **Training Data Generation**: Creating 377 specialized financial question-answer pairs
+3. **Fine-Tuning Execution**: Training a custom model on financial domain knowledge
+4. **Performance Improvement**: Enhanced ability to answer Tesla-specific financial queries

+This implementation showcases how domain-specific fine-tuning can dramatically improve the RAG system's performance on company-specific financial analysis tasks.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.